-The club was founded in 1902, then being known as Cartha H.C.
-In 1960 they moved to Clydesdale Cricket Club in search of better quality grass pitches and, after a season, changed their name to Clydesdale.
-Since then, the club hosted a number of international matches on the grass pitches during the 60’s, 70’s and 80’s.
-In 1983 we hosted possibly the last international match on grass in Scotland when Scotland played Ireland.
+The hockey club was founded in 1902, then being known as Cartha H.C.
+In 1960, Cartha moved to Clydesdale Cricket Club in search of better quality grass pitches and, after a season, changed their name to Clydesdale.
+Since then, the club has hosted a number of international matches on the grass pitches during the 1960’s, 70’s and 80’s.
+In 1983, we hosted one of the last (if not the very last) international match on grass in Scotland, when Scotland played Ireland.

 The club received planning permission to extend the clubhouse and to build an artificial turf pitch in 1995.
 The pitch was completed in May 1997 and the clubhouse work was finished in June 1998.
 This ambitious project was part of the club’s plans to celebrate the 150th anniversary of the parent club and was made possible with grants from both the National Lottery and the Foundation for Sport and the Arts.